Project Alberta: Tinian

 in the Mariana Islands, and the following month Parsons and Ashworth held a conference with USAAF officers to discuss the logistics of establishing such a base.
 In February 1945, Ashworth traveled to Guam bearing a letter for Fleet Admiral Chester W. Nimitz informing him of the Manhattan Project.
 Up to this point it had been expected that the 509th Composite Group would be based on Guam, but Ashworth was struck by the congestion in the harbor and the shortage of construction units there.
 USAAF suggested that he take a look at Tinian, which had two good airfields, and was 125 mi further north, an important consideration for potentially overloaded aircraft.
 Ashworth toured Tinian with the island commander, Brigadier General Frederick V. H. Kimble, who recommended North Field.
 Ashworth agreed, and had Kimble hold them for future use.

 Groves sent Kirkpatrick to supervise construction on Tinian by the Seabees of the 6th Naval Construction Brigade.
-Four air-conditioned Quonset huts of a type normally used for bombsight repair were provided for laboratory and instrument work.
+Three identical air-conditioned buildings, normally used by the navy for bombsight repair, were constructed for bomb assembly: Little Boy assembled in Building No. 1, Pumpkins assembled in Building No. 2, and the first Fat Man assembled in Building No. 3.
+Two redundant hydraulic lift bombing-loading pits were constructed 126 inches wide, 240 inches long, and 80 inches deep.
 There were five warehouses, a shop building, and assembly, ordnance and administrative buildings.
 Ramsey overcame the problem of how to ship through the San Francisco Port of Embarkation.
 The port wanted a detailed list of what was being sent so it could track it to ensure delivery, but what needed to be shipped was still subject to last-minute change.
 He simply designated everything as a "bomb assembly kit".
 Three of these, one for Little Boy, one for Fat Man and one spare, were shipped to Tinian, which was now codenamed Destination O, commencing in May.
 Kirkpatrick arranged for everything to be shipped direct to Tinian rather than via Guam, as was usual.

 To meet the schedule, the 509th Composite Group's commander, Colonel Paul Tibbets, had his ground echelon depart Wendover on 25 April, followed by his air echelon in May.
 The 1st Ordnance Squadron carefully packed the Pumpkin bombs and Fat Man assemblies that they had received from Project Camel, the assemblies being sets of bomb components without the fissile pit or modulated neutron initiators.
 Uniforms were issued to Project Alberta's civilian personnel, and Nolan administered immunization shots.
 A Project Alberta Advance Party was created, consisting of Sheldon Dike for Air Force liaison, Theodore Perlman for Little Boy, and Victor Miller and Harlow Russ for Fat Man.
-The rest of the Fat Man team prepared the "Gadget", the case-less Fat Man bomb used for the Trinity nuclear test.
+The rest of the Fat Man team prepared the case-less Fat Man bomb used for the Trinity nuclear test.
 Parsons and Warner had decided that the combat use of the Little Boy would proceed regardless of the outcome of the Trinity test.